coderefinery/coderefinery.org/content/workshops/upcoming.md

 - Autumn 2023: Tue-Thu, September 19-21 and 26-28 (6 half-day, online)

+We don't want you to miss a workshop or event.
+The best way to stay informed is to join [our newsletter](https://tinyletter.com/coderefinery) (we are working on reviving it and will post updates there soon).
+You can also subscribe to our [RSS feed](/atom.xml).

 ## Past workshops and events

 - [Python for Scientific Computing, November 22-25, 2022](https://scicomp.aalto.fi/training/scip/python-for-scicomp-2022/).
 - [All our past workshops and events](@/workshops/past.md).

-## How to be informed about future events

-We don't want you to miss a workshop or event.
-The best way to stay informed is to join [our newsletter](https://tinyletter.com/coderefinery) (we are working on reviving it and will post updates there soon).

-You can also subscribe to our [RSS feed](/atom.xml).

 ## Upcoming workshops from partner organizations